murtaza0125/cad2inr/README.md

 # cad2inr
-used public API Frankfurter to get latest price of CAD to INR
+uses public API Frankfurter to get latest price of CAD to INR

+To run use
+npm init -y
+nodemon index.js